splunk/observability-workshop/content/en/s4r/4-online-boutique/_index.md

 {{% notice style="green" icon="running" title="Exercise - Let's go shopping" %}}

-* Once you have the link to the Online Boutique have a browse through a few items, add them to your cart and then, finally, checkout.
+* Once you have the link to the Online Boutique, have a browse through a few items, add them to your cart and then, finally, do a checkout.
 * Repeat this exercise a few times and if possible use different browsers, mobile devices or tablets as this will generate more data for you to explore.
 Also, when using your mouse/touchpad to navigate, accentuate your clicks and scrolls.
+(Move your mouse around the page etc.).
 * Did you notice anything about the checkout process?
 Did it seem to take a while to complete, but it did ultimately complete?
 When this happens please copy the **Order Confirmation ID** and save it locally somewhere as we will need it later.
 * Close the browser sessions you used to shop.